 The Andrew F. Anderson Emergency Center, built in 2005, has a volume of just over 100,000 adult patients per year, making it one of the busiest emergency departments in the Northeast.
 We serve as the primary referral center for the Southern New England area.

 This state-of-the-art facility features 99 treatment rooms, six critical care bays (each with the capacity for two patients), multiple procedure rooms, two CT scanners and an MRI machine.
 Additionally, inside the ED there is a cardiac catheterization lab, a dedicated neuro-interventional suite and a 7 bed observation unit for low-risk chest pain, TIA and a variety of other diagnoses.

 Other services include 24-hour interpreters, 24-hour radiologist support in the department, 24-hour social work availability, a full toxicology laboratory, and many other support services necessary for a busy teaching hospital.

 The Miriam Hospital

-The emergency department cares for approximately 70,000 patients per year in 47 beds.
+The emergency department cares for nearly 80,000 patients each year.
 Emergency department acuity is consistently high, with an admission rate of approximately 28 percent.
-The patient population spans all ages, with a significant geriatric component, and socioeconomically reflects the hospital's location in a middle-class neighborhood in close proximity to Brown.
-Many of the patients have direct access to primary care in patient-centered medical homes.
+The patient population spans all ages, with a significant geriatric component.
+The Miriam Hospital is located within a neighborhood in close proximity to Brown.

-Emergency physician, mid-level and nursing coverage is generous, and specialty back up in the emergency department is excellent.
+Emergency physician, nurse practitioner, physician assistant, and nursing coverage is generous, and specialty care is excellent.